jpgoldberg/unclock-crypto-engineering/Homework/2022-11-25/exercises.md

 I don't really understand this question.
 It depends on how many keys will be created this way.
 So my answer could be 128 (under the assumption that the rest of the crypto system is no weaker than the key).

-If, however you are going to be generating anything close to 2^128 keys, then then _n_ should be 256.
+If, however you are going to be generating anything close to 2^128 keys, then _n_ should be 256.

 ## General